Savings & Investing

 Because yield divides the dividend by the share price.
 When the price moves, the yield moves — up when the price falls, down when it rises.

-Dividend yield is a clear, useful measure of the income a share pays relative to its price.
+Dividend yield is a clear, useful measure of the income a share pays relative to its price — and in Australia, franking credits can make that income worth more than the headline number.
 But read it with care: it moves with the price, a very high figure can be a warning rather than a bargain, and it captures only the income half of total return.
 Treated as one piece of the picture, it is genuinely informative.